HOME

 Design & Installation Process:

-To the left is an illustration representing the consulting, design, & installation process in the order of the many steps involved in the process of creating a nature inspired garden and landscape.
+To the left is an illustration representing the proprietary Coan Method of Stephen's consulting, design, & installation process.
+They are shown left to right, top to bottom, in the order of the many steps involved in creating nature inspired gardens and landscapes.

-Stephen Coan's design process starts with an in-depth consultation at the project site to review and discuss the clients' project.
-After they agree to work together an agreement is signed with the client then receiving a copy of his book that is full of garden and plant information and describes the entire process in detail.
-They also receive a copy of his comprehensive written questionnaire to fill out that enables him to get a full understanding and direction of the project to create his bespoke, ecologically guided, & nature inspired fine gardens and designed landscapes for each unique client.
+Stephen Coan's design process starts with free 15-minute phone conversation to get a basic understanding of the clients project and budget and if your project may be a fit with our specialized services.
+This conversation is then followed by an in-depth paid consultation at the project site to review and discuss the clients' project and budget.
+After we agree to work together an agreement is signed, with the Client then receiving a copy of his book that describes the entire process in detail and has garden and plant information.
+The Client also receives a copy of his comprehensive written questionnaire to fill out that enables him to get a full understanding and direction of the project to create his bespoke, ecologically guided, & nature inspired fine gardens and designed landscapes for each unique client.
+All work is done on an hourly basis plus all expenses through the use of retainers as the project progresses.

 The process begins with the base drawing as a foundation for all further designs after a site analysis of the existing landscape that may include, site conditions, soil, compaction, drainage, elevations, sun and shade positions, wind flow, and surrounding landscape, with many photos taken, and sometimes satellite or drone images done for reference.